 We actually left port a little later than schedule, but when we saw the tons and tons of equipment being craned aboard, it was certainly understandable.

-Speaking of Jam Cruise versions, the band opening the cruise on the Pool Deck stage was Turkuaz.
+Speaking of Jam Cruise virgins, the band opening the cruise on the Pool Deck stage was Turkuaz.
 I don’t think I know enough sports metaphors to adequately describe the majestic performance that the nine-member band put on.They set the bar incredibly high for the remainder of the cruise.
 They just came scorching out of the gate and never let up.
 There was even an awesome avant section at one point.

 Turkuaz is a colored band.
 And by that I mean that the baritone player wears purple, the tenor player wears red, the trumpet/keyboard guy wears black, and so forth.
 Visually, it is deluxe.
 And the key word about Turkuaz is: FUN.
 As Pat says, “Friends don’t let friends miss Turkuaz.”
 And the ladies on vocals, Sammi Garett and Shira Elias, were brilliant, and we got to hear the often throughout the cruise.